One Year Nomadiversary

-Going back 21 months ago, we made a life changing decision.
+Going back 21 months ago, we made a life-changing decision.
 We can’t really pinpoint one exact moment.
-For us, it happened over a 9 day vacation which was our first in our marriage without our daughters.
+For us, it happened over a 9-day vacation which was our first in our marriage without our daughters.
 What were we doing with our lives?
 Where did we see ourselves in 10-20-30 years, now that we were empty nesters?
 Were we happy enough in our jobs living the status quo?
 What is this thing called life, and how do we achieve something that we believe would fulfill us?
 From the moment we met, “normal” wasn’t how we created life.
 Beautiful chaos is a better description.
 (2 kids.
 Lover of rescuing animals.
-Moving countless times from state to state, and even a 3 year tour overseas.
+Moving countless times from state to state, and even a 3-year tour overseas.
 Military life is just that … Beautiful Chaos.)
-It’s amazing what can be discussed on an 11 mile hike (yes, in one day).
+It’s amazing what can be discussed on an 11-mile hike (yes, in one day).
 We did 92 miles that week!
 I remember the day we got home from our vacation.
 So many things had been discussed in those prior days, but that day, we were both really quiet in our own thoughts about what had been somewhat decided in the last 9 days.
 Would we really do it?
-Would this just end up to be something we didn’t have the means to actually grab?
+Would this just end up being something we didn’t have the means to actually grab?
 Was this just a dream, or were we really going to do this?
 Sell our dream home, and live … wherever?
 As I sat in front of our old RV unpacking from our vacation, I wondered about everything.
 How would our daughters react?
-How would we financially survive?
+Could we financially survive?
 How would we be able to justify sinking over $100,000 in our dream home, only to turn around and sell it?
 We were definitely lost in our own thoughts that day.

 We gave ourselves 2 years to sell 2 houses and hit the road.